Skip to main content

 Symptoms depend on whether it is a cancer or pre-cancer and what kind of vulvar cancer it is.

-Most women with vulvar intraepithelial neoplasia (VIN) have no symptoms at all.
-When a woman with VIN does have a symptom, it is most often itching that does not go away or get better.
-An area of VIN may look different from normal vulvar skin.
+Most women with vulvar squamous intraepithelial lesions (SIL) or vulvar intraepithelial neoplasia (VIN) have no symptoms at all.
+When a woman with SIL does have a symptom, it is most often itching that does not go away.
+An area of SIL may look different from normal vulvar skin.
 It is often thicker and lighter than the normal skin around it.
-However, an area of VIN can also appear red, pink, or darker than the surrounding skin.
+However, an area of SIL can also look red, pink, or darker than the surrounding skin.

 Almost all women with invasive vulvar cancers will have symptoms.
 These can include:

-• A bump or lump, which could be red, pink, or white and could have a wart-like or raw surface or feel rough or thick
+• A bump or lump, which could be red, pink, or white.
+It could have a wart-like or raw surface.

 • Thickening of the skin of the vulva